vuejs/vuefire/packages/vuexfire/README.md

 ### firebaseMutations

-This objects contain the global mutation `vuexfire/MUTATION`, and must be added in the root Store mutations object
+This objects contains VuexFire internal mutations.
+They are all prefixed by `vuexfire/`.
+This object must be added in the root Store mutations object.

 ### bindFirebaseRef(key, ref[, options])